Policy 5L: Policy on Approved Faculty Titles

 Distinguished Professor: This title is extended by the Board of Regents to recognize the outstanding contributions of tenured CU faculty members to their academic disciplines.
-The faculty awarded this title must demonstrate accomplishments in accordance with the following University-wide criteria: (1) a record of excellence in both classroom teaching and supervision of individual learning; (2) a record of distinguished performance in research or creative work; and (3) a record of outstanding service to the profession and to CU and/or affiliate institutions.
+The faculty awarded this title must demonstrate accomplishments in accordance with the following University-wide criteria: (1) a record of excellence in both classroom teaching and supervision of individual learning; (2) a record of distinguished performance in research or creative work; and (3) a record of outstanding leadership and service to the profession and to CU and/or affiliate institutions.
 The title “distinguished” implies that there will be limited number of faculty members holding this title.

 Endowed Chair/Endowed or Named Professor: This title is awarded to a faculty member who has been selected, by virtue of an outstanding record in an academic field, to fill a position that is endowed or funded by a donor.
 Holding an endowed or named chair/professorship, that is being an endowed or named professor, does not affect the faculty member’s existing University appointment.
 Endowed or named chairs/ professorships convey honor to their holders and provide a source of funding.

 Emeritus: This distinction is awarded those faculty, in the ranks of full Professor, Associate Professor, Assistant Professor, Senior Instructor, or Instructor, upon retirement, who are nominated by their department for this distinction and whose nomination is supported through the usual personnel review process.